Chris Lindsey

+Biography

 One of his first writing credits was Lonestar's 1999 single "Amazed", which at the time was the first song in 18 years to chart at number one on both Hot Country Songs and the Billboard Hot 100.
 He also co-wrote the song's followup, "Smile", which was at number one on the country charts while "Amazed" topped the Hot 100.
 "Amazed" received Broadcast Music Incorporated (BMI) awards for over 5 million spins on radio, plus a Song of the Year award from the same association.
 It was also the top country song of 1999 according to Billboard Year-End.
 Lindsey's songs have appeared in the television series Ghost Whisperer and Eli Stone.

 Another one of Lindsey's songs, "This One's for the Girls" by Martina McBride, peaked at number 3 on the country charts and number one on Hot Adult Contemporary Tracks.
 In 2011, it was chosen as a theme for the TV series The View.

 Lindsey's production credits include the number one hits "I Breathe In, I Breathe Out" by Chris Cagle and "19 Somethin'" by Mark Wills.
 Other artists for whom he has produced include Jimmy Wayne, Aaron Lines, Rachel Proctor, Can You Duet winners Caitlin & Will, and American Idol season 9 finalist Casey James.
 He also produced Kellie Pickler's self-titled second album and co-wrote five songs on it.

 Chris Lindsey is the host of songwriting / music podcast Pitch List.
 Pitch List is part of the American Songwriter Podcast Network.

-He is the husband of the hit songwriter and author Aimee Mayo, with whom he has three children, Levi, Oscar and Maggie.
-The two own Aimeeland Studios.
+He is the husband of the hit songwriter and author Aimee Mayo, with whom he has three children, Levi, Oscar and Magnolia.
+The two own Aimeeland Studios in Brentwood, Tennessee.